-- The GENIUS Olympiad is open to all international and U.S. students studying in grades eight through twelve (or the equivalent).
+- The GENIUS Olympiad is open to all international and U.S. students studying in grades nine through twelve (or the equivalent).

 - The same project can NOT be submitted in consecutive years without significant progress or changes.

 - Projects which are submitted to other organizations/fairs can be submitted without changes.